tejaslute/tejaslute/README.md

 ### I'm a graduate student from DYP College of Enginnering,Akurdi

 - 🔭 I’m currently working on improving coding skills.
-- 🌱 I’m currently learning Web Development and expertise in DSA and Machine Learning.
+- 🌱 I’m currently learning Web Development and expertise in DSA
 - 📚 I love to play and watch Cricket.
 - 📫 How to reach me at **tejaslute24@gmail.com**